 Donor Advised Funds or DAF are a large and growing channel for nonprofit contributors.
-Their importance and the sheer dollars being funneled through them are growing exponentially and this trend will likely accelerate as a result of the recent tax reform law.
-So, if you have not already, it is time for nonprofits to learn about these vehicles and how to optimize funds from this contribution channel.
+Their importance and the sheer dollars being funneled through them are growing exponentially and this trend is expected to accelerate as a result of the recent tax reform law.
+So, it is time for nonprofits to learn about these vehicles and how to optimize funds from this contribution channel.
 This post will cover the basics of DAF and the next post will offer some recommendations for nonprofits on how to effectively make these funds part of your revenue diversity plan.

 What are DAF?